security-force-monitor/research-handbook/source/units_positionings.rst

 The type of Location may be different from the way that the Location is described.
 For example, a small geographic area like a suburb is a *geometric area* but it could be used to describe a "site" for a unit.
 Locations themselves are a mix of geographical primatives - points, lines and polygons.
 This is why :ref:`Locations` are defined independently of their relationship to Units and Incidents.

+TO DO: Positioning should be largest possible area that matches the name given in the claim

 positioning:base_names:assertion
 ================================